Weinstein exactness of nearby Lagrangians and related questions: Proof of Theorem

-Let us however finally give a direct proof of the homotopy version of Theorem~\ref{thm:conjecture}, which we now state precisely. \begin{thm} Suppose that $L$ is diffeomorphic to the product $L_0\times \T^m$ of a closed manifold $L_0$ with $H_1(L_0;\R)=0$ and a $m$-torus.
+\begin{thm} Suppose that $L$ is diffeomorphic to the product $L_0\times \T^m$ of a closed manifold $L_0$ with $H_1(L_0;\R)=0$ and a $m$-torus.
 Suppose that $K$ is a rational Lagrangian in $D^*_rL$ with rationality constant $\tau_K$ and such that $(\pi_K)_*$ is not surjective, then for a constant $C>0$ depending only on a choice of an auxiliary metric on $L$.
 Moreover, the same is true for any closed $L'$ which is covered by $L$. \end{thm}

 \begin{proof}[Proof of Theorem~\ref{thm:conjecture_torus}] Suppose $f$ is a rational Lagrangian embedding of $K$ into with rationality constant $\tau_K>0$.
 Observe that, as an open symplectic manifold, $D^*_a S^1 = (-a,a) \times S^1$ is symplectomorphic to the punctured disk $D^2(2a)' = D^2(2a) \setminus \{0\}$ of area $2a$.
 The symplectomorphism is given by where $\pi r^2 = a+p$ and $\theta = 2\pi q${~---~this identifies the zero section $0_{S^1} = \{0\} \times S^1$ with the circle $S(a) = \del D(a).$} In particular $(D^*_a S^1)^m\times D^*_aQ$ is symplectomorphic via $\psi^m \times \id$ to $V = (D^2(2a)')^m \times D^*_a Q.$